CBS-HPC/.github/profile/WRDS.md

 - [STATA](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)

 ## WRDS Cloud
-WRDS Cloud is a HPC service with the possibility to process the data avaliable on [WRDS- Wharton Research Data Services](https://wrds-www.wharton.upenn.edu/).
+[WRDS Cloud](https://wrds-www.wharton.upenn.edu/pages/support/the-wrds-cloud/) is a HPC service with the possibility to process the data avaliable on WRDS.

 ### Available Software
 **The WRDS Cloud provides the following software for your research needs:**
 - SAS 9.4